philipstubbs13/nhl-etl-pipeline/README.md

 ### <a name="running-tests"></a>Running Tests

-To run tests, run the following command in the root directory of this project.
+To run tests, run the following command in the root directory (`nhl-etl-pipeline`) of this project.

 ```bash
   cd nhl-etl-pipeline